 I am of course very happy to read contributions on behalf of anyone who doesn’t feel able to stand up themselves.
 Please don’t feel obliged to include everything.
 Also, if you don’t have time to look at the notes it is not a problem; we can talk things over when we speak next.
-Please be assured that you will be able to see and edit anything I write for the script of the service of the tribute well in advance.
+Please be assured that you will be able to see and edit anything I write for the script of the service and the tribute well in advance.

 Procedures & facilities

 As previously mentioned, I am happy to read on behalf of anyone or just be ‘in the wings’ if they would like to deliver something themselves.
-I do ask for a copy in advance (in Word) to help me time the service, for my own reference and also to include in the full script that I usually send after the service.
+I do ask for a copy in advance (in Word) to help me time the service, for my own reference and also to include in the full keepsake script that I usually send after the service.

 You may also be interested to know that some crematoriums have facilities to provide a slide show of photographs or live stream the service and/or recordings on DVD.
 You might also be able to display a single photo on the screen.
 Please do ask about availability and costs if you are keen to explore these ideas further.

 Purpose of the funeral Tribute

 A tribute, eulogy or funeral speech is a an opportunity to pay tribute to the person who has died by giving a short speech about their life and what they meant to you.
 It’s regarded as an honour to be asked to give a tribute for a loved one or friend.
 Share the responsibility by asking someone to deliver part of the tribute or break it up a bit by telling an anecdote or reading a special message or poem.